derekbarber/derekbarber.ca/source/_posts/2016-12-26-no-more-new-years-resolutions.markdown

 As much as I like the SMARTER criteria you can keep it simpler than that.
 Do what works for you, that's the most important thing.
-I think the key is to start small and win little victories to build confidence before taking on larger goals.
+I think the key is to start small and win little victories, building confidence before taking on larger goals.

 This is the approach I've taken over the past several years and I can't tell you the incredible difference it has made